Peeragogy/Peeragogy.github.io/organizing.md

-We surveyed members of the Peeragogy community with questions similar to those used by Boud and Lee <span>[</span>1<span>]</span> and then identify strengths and shortcomings as we did with the AAR above.
+We surveyed members of the Peeragogy community with questions similar to those used by Boud and Lee <span>[</span>1<span>]</span> and then identified strengths and shortcomings, as we did with the AAR above.

 Questions
 ---------